stellar-deprecated/docs/guides/security.md

 (Further note/question: is it bad practice to weight things such that all signers in a multi-signer scenario must sign a transaction?
 That way it’s easier to remove a compromised account, since the compromised account doesn’t need to agree to be removed.)

+## Ensure assets are revocable

+If you issue your own assets, you should usually ensure that they can be revoked using the [“authorization revocable” flag on the account](concepts/accounts.md#flags).
+This allows you to effectively freeze your assets in someone else’s account in case of theft or in other extenuating circumstances.

 ## For Individuals

 TODO: Use a wallet?
 Encrypt your secret seed with a password?
 What else?